bitovi/academy/src/typescript/5-classes.md

 //Joe says "hi"
 ```

+### Hint

-Hint* When you run:
+If you run:

 ```bash
 tsc 4a-classes-hello-dino.ts
 ```

-Your code should output to look like the above prototype version!
-Delete the compiled js file before running the tests in the next step.
+Your code should transpile to look like the above prototype version! __Delete__ the compiled js file before running the tests in the next step.

+### Solution

 <details>